 Since the pain of bereavement tends to become acute once the reality has sunk in (often a few weeks or months after the death) bereavement charities are expecting ‘a tsunami of grief’ over forthcoming months, which there is not the capacity to deal with.
 There is concern that without support now bereaved people will face a large number of potential negative outcomes, including mental health issues now or in the future.

 Churches developing support and reaching out to bereaved people in their locality over the coming weeks and months could not be more important.
-We have therefore been working hard to enable churches to offer The Bereavement Journey course for bereaved people online over the Summer period and in an ongoing way into the Autumn.
+We have therefore been working hard to enable churches to offer The Bereavement Journey course for bereaved people online over the Summer and autumn period.
 The Bereavement Journey is a tried and tested 6 Session course using films and discussion which help guide people through the most common aspects of grief.
 It is for anyone who has been bereaved at any time, and offers an optional session 6 with the Christian perspective to commonly asked faith questions by bereaved people, alongside the 5 main sessions, which have no Christian content.
 It is therefore suitable for people of any faith or no faith and ideal for Churches wishing to reach out to their communities with hope.
 See www.thebereavementjourney.org

 The course has recently been tried online at Holy Trinity Brompton and is now available with additional guidelines for running the course virtually.
 We have also developed a range of online training to help churches and have a dedicated Project Leader to provide advice and support.

-We want to encourage churches across the UK to offer online The Bereavement Journey courses over the summer period and for courses to continue running (whether online or face-to-face) into the Autumn, so that the bereaved across our nation can find help and hope in the Church.
+We want to encourage churches across the UK to offer online The Bereavement Journey courses by the end of the year and for courses to continue running (whether online or face-to-face) when restrictions ease, so that the bereaved across our nation can find help and hope in the Church.
 We will provide as much help and information as we can to facilitate churches to do so.

 Below is an outline of what churches will need to do if they engage with this project, along with the support we can provide.